 Toto Wolff functions in the capacity of the Team Principal to the Mercedes AMG Petronas Formula One team.
 The Austrian joined the team in 2014 and has been with them ever since.

 Wolff started his motorsport career in 1992 in the Austrian Formula Ford Championship.
 Two years later, he won the 24 Hours Nürburgring in his category.
 Wolff even racked up a few wins here and there, in the FIA GT Championship and in the Italian GT Championship.
 His net worth is believed to be nearly $580 million (approximately).

-As a team principal, Toto Wolff reportedly earns, €8 million a year.
-At least, according to, Austria’s Osterreich newspaper.
+As a Team Principal, Toto Wolff reportedly earns €8 million a year.
+At least, according to Austria’s Osterreich newspaper.

 After retirement, Wolff focused heavily on investment, even founding two companies.
 Both companies primarily focused on investments on internet and technology.

-Wolff is vice chairman of the Mary Bendet Foundation, founded in memory of a school friend who was a role model for a generation of friends.
+Wolff is Vice Chairman of the Mary Bendet Foundation, founded in memory of a school friend who was a role model for a generation of friends.
 The Foundation strives to make life better for children who are underprivileged.